Zhangliubin/commandParser-1.1/docs/en/download.md

 # Download

 CommandParser was developed in JDK 8.
-Thanks to Java's cross-platform and backward compatibility features, it also runs in all hardware and software environments that support the Java8 language.
+Benefit from the cross-platform and backward compatibility of Java, it also works in all hardware and software environments that support the Java8.

-- commandParser-1.1.jar: Used to import into other projects to drive parser work.
+- commandParser-1.1.jar: Used to be imported into other projects to build a minimal runtime environment for driving parse work.
 - commandParserDesigner-1.1.jar: Used to start graphical interface for management and development.

 | Type         | URL                                                          |